MrIdrisAbdulrahman/certified-aws-devops-professional/04-monitoring-and-logging/cloudwatch.md

 - Provides programmatic access to a headless Chrome browser
 - They can be run once or on a regular basis
 - Canary Blueprints:
-    - Heartbeat Monitor: load URL, store screenshot and an HTTP archive file
+    - Heartbeat Monitor: load URL, store screenshot and a HTTP archive file
     - API Canary: test basic read and write functions of a REST API
     - Broken Link Checker: check all links inside a page
     - Visual Monitoring: compare a screenshot taken during a canary run with a baseline screenshot